Scan time: 2-3 minutes / Read time: 3-5 minutes

 He started it after watching talented freelancers stay stuck at $40 an hour.

-His readers feel it too — they want a clear path from $40 to $4K.
+And his readers?
+They want exactly that — a clear path from $40 to $4K.

 ⛳️ Problem: